aquasecurity/windows-bench/README.md

 # windows-bench

 [![GitHub Release][release-img]][release]
 [![License][license-img]][license]
 [![GitHub Build Actions][build-action-img]][actions]
 [![GitHub Release Actions][release-action-img]][actions]

-# This Repo is Still Work in Progress !!!
+# This Repo is Still Work in Progress

 windows-bench is a Go application that checks whether the windows operating system is configured securely by running the checks documented in the CIS Distribution Independent windows Benchmark.

 Tests are configured with YAML files, making this tool easy to update as test specifications evolve.

 CIS windows Benchmark support
-windows-bench currently supports tests for benchmark version 1.1.0 only.
+windows-bench currently supports tests for Windows server 2022 benchmark version 2.0.0 only.

 windows-bench will determine the test set to run on the host machine based on the following: